 The development of the image recognition industry is twofold.
 As the technological capabilities develop, so too does the accessibility and usability of the neural networks to the wider population.
 Gone are the days that only skilled AI and ML trained professionals could use image recognition models.
 Thanks to intuitive and user-friendly platforms such as SentiSight.ai’s AI image recognition tool features and capabilities, these models can be trained for various use cases.

 The use cases of SentiSight’s image recognition are almost endless, as the platform allows users to train their own models to suit the user’s own requirements.
-Once the user has a collection of relevant images (known as the dataset), then the user simply follows the step-by-step instructions to train the image recognition model themselves.
+Once the user has a collection of relevant images (known as the dataset), then the user simply follows the step-by-step instructions, including image annotation, to train the image recognition model themselves.
 Once trained, the image recognition model can be used for whatever it has been trained for.

 Here are six use cases that SentiSight’s image recognition models can be trained for.